bingeli1212/nitrile-preview/doc/DOC-epub.md

   correctly---the image being a img-element containing an embedded SVG.

-- When a SVG is converted to an IMG, with an embedded data URI, then the 'currentColor' for both 'stroke' and 'fill' attribute of the SVG does not pick up the current color setting of the document, and is always the color of black instead.
+- When a SVG is placed inside an img-element, as an embedded data URI, the 'currentColor' would always be "black", rather than the current foreground color of the document.

+# The figure

+EPUB is hardcoded to style all the figure-element such that its 'font-size:smaller' and 'line-height:1.00' attribute is set.
+This is to address the problem that on iBook the normal font size seems to be too big and the line spacing to big for use as figure caption font.